oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 Integration with third-party software sometimes requires API access to the Oro application.
 A user can generate an API key to grant access to the required API while protecting their password from being disclosed to the third party.

 1. Navigate to **System > User Management > Users** in the main menu.
-2. On the page of all users, click once on the selected user to open their page.
+2. On the page of all users, click on the selected user to open their page.
 3. In the **General Information**, click **Generate Key** next to the **API Key** field.

    .. image:: /user/img/system/user_management/users_generate_api_key.png